The Crossing

 Greenland 2026.
 The Crossing.

-540 kilometres.
-25 days.
+553 kilometres.
+28 days.
 70 to 100kg sled.
 Unsupported.
-Departing South Africa April 26.
-On the ice by early May.
-One of fewer than 5 South Africans to ever attempt this.
+On the ice May 1 to May 29.
+One of fewer than 5 South Africans to complete this.
 Three years of preparation.
-This is it.
+Done.

 Before the ice, there's the mental preparation.
 In this conversation with Jacques from The Endure Edge podcast, we talk about the mental preparation and mindset behind the Greenland expedition.
 The fear.
 The RAPG framework.
 What it actually takes to commit to something that terrifies you and then show up for it every day.
 Worth a watch if you're keen to understand the mindset behind the crossing.